juju/docs/src/en/controllers-gui.md

   username: admin
   password: 1d191f0ef257a3fc3af6be0814f6f1b0
 ```

+From Juju 2.0 onwards, the GUI *should* be installed by default.
+However if you see the error `ERROR Juju GUI is not available: Juju GUI not found`, then:

+   * Download the [latest release](https://github.com/juju/juju-gui/releases/) (`.tar.bz2` file)
+   * `juju upgrade-gui path/to/release.tar.bz2`
+   * Wait a few seconds while Juju decompresses that file and runs it
+   * Run `juju gui` again

 If you don't want to copy and paste the URL manually, typing `juju gui
 --browser` will open the link in your default browser automatically.